 - Tardiness

 - Talking in class

-- Using laptops and phones for non-class related activities
+- Using electronic devices, such as laptops and phones, for non-class related activities

 Tardiness:

 Class will begin on time and students are expected to be ready by the time class starts.
 Students that are more than 5 minutes late will miss the class and should not come inside and disrupt the classroom (unless previously cleared by me).